 - Sign-up forms

 Choosing one of the best platforms enables customers to craft beautiful newsletters without HTML or web design skills, which can reduce your operational costs massively.
 All you need is an all-in-one platform to do the job!

-And for the record, Moosend is an all-in-one email marketing solution with free newsletter templates and all the features you need to convert!
+And for the record, Moosend is an all-in-one email marketing solution with responsive newsletter templates and every feature you’ll need to convert your audience!